jeffThompson/PhysicalComputing/Week09_AudioAndVideo/Demos/04-LoadImages.md

 * Indexed color (no RGB, etc)
 * Monochrome (2-color)

 Let's walk through how to do this in Photoshop.
-First, open your image and crop/resize it to the screen's dimensions:
+First, open your image and crop/resize it to the screen's dimensions.
+Use `Nearest Neighbor (hard edges)` to get the best results.

 ![](Images/ProperImageSize.png)